Categories:Cooking Lessons - Cooking 101 Egg Hints and Tip

 Following are some easy instructions for freezing eggs:

 Whole Eggs: To freeze whole eggs or yolks crack them into a bowl and gently stir to break up the yolk somewhat.
 Try not to incorporate air into the eggs.
 Label the container with the date and the number of eggs.
 They can be kept frozen for a year, and should be thawed in the refrigerator the day before you intend to use them.

 Egg Yolks: To inhibit yolks from getting lumpy during storage, stir in a 1/2-teaspoon salt per 1-cup of egg or yolks.
 If using for desserts, use 1-tablespoon sugar or corn syrup per 1-cup yolks or whole eggs.
 Label the container with the date and the number of egg yolks.
 Use up extra egg yolks in recipes like sauces, custards, ice cream, yellow cakes, mayonnaise, scrambled eggs, and cooked puddings.

 Hard-Cook Egg Yolks: Hard-cooked egg yolks can be frozen to use later for toppings or garnishes.
 Carefully place the yolks in a single layer in a saucepan and add enough water to come at least 1-inch above the yolks.
 Cover and quickly bring just to boiling.
 Remove from the heat and let stand, covered, in the hot water about 15 minutes.
-Remove with a slotted spoon, drain well and package for
+Remove with a slotted spoon, drain well and package for freezing.

-Hard-cooked whole eggs and whites become tough and watery when frozen, so don't freeze them.
+Hard-cooked whole eggs and whites become tough and watery when frozen, so do not freeze them.

 These approximations are based on a large (2-ounce) egg.
 Other egg sizes may be more or less than the amounts listed below.

 1/2 whole egg = 4 teaspoons

 6 to 7 yolks = 1/2 cup

 1 white = 2 tablespoons